sulcgroup/oxdna-viewer/README.md

  * `showEverything()`: Resets all visibility parameters to default values.
  * `switchCamera()`: Toggles between perspective and orthographic camera.
 Note that orbit controls does not support zooming in orthographic camera mode.
 Hooked up to the "Orthographic"/"Perspective" button in the sidebar.

 Note that many of these require system, strand or nucleotide objects.
 The viewer has a simple object hierarchy where systems are made of strands which are made of elements.
-Arrays in JavaScript are 0-indexed, so to access the 2nd nucleotide of the 6th strand in the 1st system, you would type systems[0][strands][5][monomers][1].
-There is also an array of all monomers indexed by global id, so the 1000th monomer can be accessed by elements[999].
+Arrays in JavaScript are 0-indexed, so to access the 2nd nucleotide of the 6th strand in the 1st system, you would type systems[0].strands[5].monomers[1].
+There is also an array of all monomers indexed by global id (shown when an element is selected), so the 1000th monomer can be accessed by elements.get(999).

 ---